 The fifth cart drawer can be used for additional IV supplies and tubing sets.

 The cart's sixth drawer can be stocked with miscellaneous medical supplies such as bag valve masks and resuscitators, gloves, blood pressure cuffs, etc…

-What Makes Waterloo Anesthesia Carts Unique
+What Makes Waterloo Anesthesia Medical Carts Custom and Unique

 Because anesthesia carts store a lot of supplies and medical equipment, they oftentimes need to be very tall in order to accommodate the number of drawers needed to store supplies.
 This can come at the cost of effective cart top work height.
 A solution that Waterloo has developed for this issue is to make our wide anesthesia cart six inches wider than our standard width cart.
-This means you have the same amount storage for medications and supplies as with our standard width cart, but the overall cart height will be lower and better optimized for use as a cart top workstation.
+This means you have the same amount of storage for medications and supplies as with our standard width cart, but the overall cart height will be lower and better optimized for use as a cart top workstation.

 Waterloo healthcare offers a wide variety of cart sizes, drawer, cabinet and storage configurations, lock options, and anesthesia accessories that ensure we have a solution for every anesthesia cart need!
 We also offer a series of medication carts and workstations, should those better suit your needs.